Ahmedmini2/BlogFrontend/BlogFrontend/README.md

-This Project Was Made By Ahmed Othman Abbas
+# This Project Was Made By Ahmed Othman Abbas

 Frontend Using React Vite Using Tailwind CSS
 Backend Using ASP.NET Core
 Database SQL Server

 # React + Vite

 run

-# npm i First
+# npm install

 Then Run